Saumitra-Shukla/DevOps_trial/README.md

-# DevOps_trial
-this is a DevOps trial
+this is a speech to text converter DL based algorithm